ntBre/misc/README.md

 ## pdfinfgo
 pdfinfgo converts the output of `pdfinfo` to a format useable by BibTex.
 I use it along with `entr` to automatically generate citations for PDF files I add to my references directory

+## tabfmt
+tabfmt formats columns LaTeX tables based on the width of their widest cells